y2carlton/CS467-HAR/README.txt

 To run this code...
   1) Make sure that the 5-minute data files for the 18 selected ETFs are included in a 'data' subdirectory within the current directory from which you are running the code.
+Recent copies of these files may be found in the 'data' directory at the following location:  https://github.com/y2carlton/CS467-HAR

   2) PREDICT mode or TEST mode may be selected by setting the 'PREDICT_MODE' constant to 'True' or 'False' respectively.